mlfoundations/evalchemy/dcft/dataset/README.md

 ### Step 2: Monitor and Download Results

-You can view batches and their progress (number of requests completed out of total) in your dashboard: https://platform.openai.com/batches/.

-Alternatively, you can monitor all the jobs using `watch_gpt_batch.py`.
+You can monitor all the jobs using `watch_gpt_batch.py`.
 After running the reannotate.py script with the --batch flag, you will see an output similar to this:

 ```
 Run python dcft/dataset/watch_gpt_batch.py --batch_ids batch_id1,batch_id2 --dataset glaiveai/glaive-code-assistant --annotator gpt-4o-mini to monitor the batch and download its results